LeCoqHardi/WolverineFramework---DISCONTINUED/README.md

 # How to install/Uninstall
 Install : Just copy this command to your terminal<br>
-`git clone https://www.github.com/lecoqhardi/WolverineFramework && chmod +x WolverineFramework/wolverine && chmod +x WolverineFramework/Wolverine.sh && sudo mv WolverineFramework/wolverine /bin && sudo mv WolverineFramework /etc`
+`git clone https://www.github.com/lecoqhardi/WolverineFramework && chmod +x WolverineFramework/wolverine && chmod +x WolverineFramework/Wolverine.sh && sudo mv WolverineFramework/wolverine /bin && sudo mv WolverineFramework /etc`<br>
 Uninstall : Just copy this command to your terminal<br>
 `sudo rm -r /etc/WolverineFramework`
-If you want to uninstall all packages mentionned in "# Tools in the Framework", just type `sudo apt purge <package name>` for Debian/Ubuntu users and `sudo pacman -R <package name`
+If you want to uninstall all packages mentionned in "# Tools in the Framework", just type `sudo apt purge <package name>` for Debian/Ubuntu users and `sudo pacman -R <package name` for Arch Users

 # WolverineFramework